Video: How to Pour a Concrete Slab Foundation and Concrete Forms

 Project overview and what you can save

-Concrete forms and pouring a concrete slab can be intimidating.
+Concrete forms and pouring a concrete slab foundation can be intimidating.
 Your heart races because you know that any mistake, even a little one, can quickly turn your slab into a big mess, a mistake literally cast in stone.

 In this article, we’ll walk you through the slab-pouring process so you get it right the first time.
 We’ll pay particular attention to the tough parts where you’re most likely to goof, like how to make concrete.

-Still, pouring a large concrete slab isn’t a job for a beginner.
-If you haven’t worked with concrete, start with a small sidewalk or garden shed floor before attempting a garage-size slab like this.
+Still, pouring a large concrete slab foundation isn’t a job for a beginner.
+If you haven’t worked with concrete, start with a small sidewalk or garden shed floor before attempting a garage-size slab foundation like this.
 Even if you’ve got a few small jobs under your belt, it’s a good idea to find an experienced helper.
 In addition to standard carpentry tools, you’ll need a number of special tools to finish large concrete forms or a slab (see the Tool List below).

 The bulk of the work for a new slab is in the excavation and form building.
 If you have to level a sloped site or bring in a lot of fill, hire an excavator for a day to help prepare the site.
 Then figure on spending a day building the forms and another pouring the slab.

 In our area, hiring a concrete contractor to pour a 16 x 20-ft. slab like this one would cost $3,000 to $4,000.
 The amount of money you’ll save on a concrete slab cost by doing the work yourself depends mostly on whether you have to hire an excavator.
 In most cases, you’ll save 30 to 50 percent on concrete slab cost by doing your own work.